 “Impacts of Climate Change and Extreme Weather on U.S. Agricultural Productivity: Evidence and Projection” by Sun Ling Wang, Eldon Ball, Richard Nehring, Ryan Williams, and Truong Chau.
 National Bureau of Economic Research, Agricultural Productivity and Producer Behavior, edited by Wolfram Schlenker, University of Chicago Press, 2019

 Agricultural Productivity in the U.S. , by Sun Ling Wang, Roberto Mosheim, Richard Nehring, and Eric Njuki, USDA, Economic Research Service, January 2020

 ERR-249 (Agricultural Research Investment and Policy Reform in High-Income Countries) , USDA, Economic Research Service, August 2019

 Agricultural Productivity Growth in the United States: Measurement, Trends, and Drivers , by Sun Ling Wang, Paul Heisey, David Schimmelpfennig, and Eldon Ball, USDA, Economic Research Service, July 2015

-Climate Change, Heat Stress, and U.S. Dairy Production , by Nigel Key, Stacy Sneeringer, and David Marquardt, USDA, Economic Research Service, September 2014
+Climate Change, Heat Stress, and U.S. Dairy Production , by Nigel Key and Stacy Sneeringer, USDA, Economic Research Service, September 2014